-- A user is Auto-Tag Ready when there is a sufficient number of photos available for the system to reference (usually 5-10, but this ranges!).
+- Suggestions will begin to appear for users when there is a sufficient number of photos available for the system to reference (ranges per face).
 Some users require less, while others require more depending on the quality of the reference photos and the characteristics of the face.

 2 – Upload between 200 to 500 photos with clear, unobstructed faces

 - Upload high-quality photos that are clear and contain lots of data (i.e. pixels).
 Professional portrait photos are a good place to start!

 Note: Low resolution images (blurry, dark) and photos from extreme angles (high-motion, rear ), large group shots, and obstructed faces (masks, costumes) cannot help the system learn the faces.

 3 – Make sure each registered user’s face (if available) is tagged in 10 or more photos by selecting a detected face box

 - Focus on adding tags for face boxes that are already in place to train the system.
 When you open any image with a face, those with grey boxes around them mean that the system knows there’s a face ready to be tagged and analyzed.
 Avoid force-tagging faces without these boxes, as they will not enhance recognition (we recommend this for photos with faces that are blocked, angled…etc).